Travel is such a huge part of my life. I mean, I’m a travel blogger!

 We actually have a list of all our favourite baby travel items and things we won’t leave without here!

 And when it comes to toys, it’s tempting to pack a lot, but babies really only need a few things to keep them amused.
 Plus you can always give them unconventional things like sunglasses (not expensive ones of course!) or new everyday items for exploring.

 It teaches you to slow down

-I was definitely one of those people that liked to cram as much into a trip as possible.
+I was definitely one of those people who liked to cram as much into a trip as possible.
 I’d have a decent list of things to do and often add more once I arrived.
-A long lie in and lounging around the accommodation wasn’t really for me.
+A long lie-in and lounging around the accommodation wasn’t really for me.